 Sometimes it is better to call a professional than tackle a project like this yourself.
-Exterminators often will have access to different types of rat poison, fumigants and cleaning supplies that are unavailable to retail consumers.
+Exterminators often will have access to different types of rat poison, fumigants, and cleaning supplies that are unavailable to retail consumers.

 How Much Does a Rat Exterminator Cost?

-The major cost associated with professional rodent removal is the labor from the field technicians.
+The major cost associated with professional rodent removal is the labor of the field technicians.
 Depending upon where in the country you live this labor is billed at between $20 and $60 per hour.
 Dealing with a small infestation will typically take about 15 hours of labor resulting in a final cost between $300 and $900.

-Rats in the Attic Removal Cost
+Rats in Attic Removal Cost

-To get rid of attic rats the first thing that will need to happen is an on site inspection that will require the exterminator to crawl around your attic.
+To get rid of attic rats the first thing that will need to happen is an on-site inspection that will require the exterminator to crawl around your attic.
 They will need to estimate the size of the problem and identify how the roof rats are getting into your home.
 This process may require them to access your roof.
 The entire inspection can take about an hour to perform.

 The exterminator will leave and come back in two or three days to check the traps.
 They will remove the dead roof rats and set more traps.
 This process will be repeated two or three more times until no more rats are caught in the traps.

-In addition to setting traps the exterminator should be identifying how the rats are getting into your home and performing minor repairs to fix any holes or gaps in the structure.
+In addition to setting traps, the exterminator should be identifying how the rats are getting into your home and performing minor repairs to fix any holes or gaps in the structure.

-The field technician will typically spend about 15 hours (including travel) performing the initial assessment, killing the rats over multiple trips and performing repairs.
+The field technician will typically spend about 15 hours (including travel) performing the initial assessment, killing the rats over multiple trips, and performing repairs.

 When you multiply the total hours by the hourly labor rate in your area you end up will a price between $300 and $900 for getting rid of attic rats.

 Rodent Control Costs